Footsteps of Paul Tour--March 6-23, 2028

 Who is organizing this trip?

 Eric Johnson (bio below) is the organizer who works through Pilgrim Tours, a Christian tour company based in Pennsylvania.
 Dan Bergey is our personal representative, one of the best in the business.
-Pastor Bryan Hurlbutt of Lifeline Community is the main pastor of this tour.

 How much does it cost to sign up?
 And what if I drop out before the trip happens?